 There is not just one acid, though.
 Actually, there are four different types of acidity in wine.
 In the following paragraphs, we will discuss these types, why they are important, and how acidity affects wine.

 Acidity is a crucial component of wine and a deciding factor for its quality.
-However, there is no specific level that is perfect for any type of wine.
+However, there is no specific level that is perfect for any wine.
 Vintners always have to balance acidity and other characteristics such as alcohol, sweetness, tannins, and aroma.

 Mismatches can result in very unpleasant wines.
 If the acidity level is too low, the wine tastes dull, and it lacks the refreshing sensation that makes especially many white wines special.
 On the other hand, too much acidity makes a wine taste tart because it coats other flavors.

 Besides, acidity determines a wine’s aging potential.
 In combination with sulfur, it protects the wine from harmful bacteria that might cause it to spoil.
 Without it, wine aging wouldn’t be possible.

 Let us have a look at the four types of acidity in wine and what exactly they do.